forestion24/perceptron/README.md

 # perceptron
-Simple perceptron made from scratch in c++ with a gui input method
+Simple perceptron (affectionally named Alfred) made from scratch in c++ with a gui input method

 # compiling
 To compile the program use: